flhofer/IEC_61131-3_TestLib/README.md

 # CoDeSys-TestLib
 A CoDeSys v2.3 test library based on a POU approach

 The aim of this work was to create a standardized, IEC 61131-3 and cross-vendor usable software testing library.
 With it, developers should have a new production tool which allows fast in-environment testing.
+It is focussed on practitioners needs and does not require further training or programming.

+The project phases are as follows:
+1. A testing library for CoDeSys and other IEC 61131-3 compatible enviroments
+1. An automatic test generation tool to translate input tables into test to be imported
+1. Plugins for test vaule detection, input partitioning, border value detection and alike
+1. Logging and central processing of test results

 ## Directory structure
 - _AutoGen_           Python scripts to automate test case generation for direct import into CoDeSys from an Excel file (WIP)